 As of today, the cause for PCOS to occur is not known, but a lot of research is ongoing and hopefully, we should have an answer in the near future.
-But we do know that PCOS is a hormonal disorder which is genetically determined, with insulin resistance and increased male hormones adding on to the problem.
+But we do know that PCOS is a hormonal disorder that is genetically determined, with insulin resistance and increased male hormones adding to the problem.

 It occurs due to an interaction of genetic and environmental factors such as obesity.
-It is a life-long condition which cannot be completely cured today, as we still do not know the cause but can definitely be kept under check.
+It is a life-long condition that cannot be completely cured today, as we still do not know the cause but can definitely be kept under check.

 How does PCOS affect fertility?

 PCOS is one of the prominent causes of infertility.
 This occurs due to irregular menstrual cycles and lack of ovulation.
-PCOS can also lead to imbalanced in the reproductive hormones and a rise in the androgen (male hormone) levels.
+PCOS can also lead to imbalances in the reproductive hormones and a rise in the androgen (male hormone) levels.

-Along with this, there is also a rise in the insulin levels in the body (a hormone which regulates glucose secretion in the body) leading to Insulin resistance.
+Along with this, there is also a rise in the insulin levels in the body (a hormone that regulates glucose secretion in the body) leading to Insulin resistance.
 All these parameters have an effect on the ovaries causing ovulatory dysfunction and hence infertility.

 Women with PCOS who become pregnant are also at an increased risk of developing Diabetes or Hypertension in pregnancy or suffering from spontaneous abortion.